mihirrd/pensieve/README.md

 <img src="Pensieve.png" alt="" width="500"/>
 </p>

-**Pensieve** is a simple, in-memory key–value store written in Rust.
-It uses an LRU (Least Recently Used) cache for eviction and exposes a JSON-based HTTP API via the [Axum](https://crates.io/crates/axum) framework.
-The name comes from one of my most favouite magical objects in the [Wizarding World](https://www.harrypotter.com/writing-by-jk-rowling/pensieve)
+**Pensieve** is a durable, in-memory key–value store written in Rust.
+It uses an LRU (Least Recently Used) cache for eviction and exposes a HTTP REST API via the [Axum](https://crates.io/crates/axum).
+The name _Pensieve_ comes from one of the most fascinating magical objects in the [Wizarding World](https://www.harrypotter.com/writing-by-jk-rowling/pensieve)

  ## Table of Contents